KenT2/pipresents-kms/README.md

 ------------------------------
-         sudo pip3 install evdev  (if you are using the input device I/O plugin) sudo apt install mpg123 (for .mp3 beeps) python3 -m install DRV2605 (if using Vibes)
+         sudo pip3 install evdev  (if you are using the input device I/O plugin) sudo apt install mpg123 (for .mp3 beeps) python3 -m pip install DRV2605 (if using Vibes)

 Download Pi Presents KMS